-- Data Source: These options are used to select the data source.
+- Data Source: This parameter specifies the data source.
 Options include Read buffer, Write buffer, Scratch buffer, or Global buffer.
-If either the Scratch or Global buffer options are selected, the buffer index must also be specified.
-The default setting is Read buffer. - String: This parameter is used to specify the String that will be searched.
-Any ASCII characters can be specified. - Format: This drop-down menu is used to select the string format.
+If the Scratch or Global buffer options are selected, the buffer index must also be specified.
+The default setting is Read buffer. - String: This parameter specifies the String that will be searched.
+Any ASCII characters can be specified. - Format: This drop-down menu specifies the string format.
 Options include ASCII String, ASCII Hex String, Alternating Byte ASCII, Unicode String, and Unicode String with Lo Hi Byte Order.
 The default setting is ASCII String. - Case sensitive: When checked, the string comparison will be case sensitive.
 When unchecked, the string comparison will not be case sensitive.
-The default setting is checked. - Goto on failure: This parameter is used to specify a label that execution should proceed to if the specified characters are not found.
+The default setting is checked. - Goto on failure: This parameter specifies a label that execution should proceed to if the specified characters are not found.
 This parameter is optional.
 If no label is specified, the buffer pointer will be left unchanged on seek failure and the driver will execute the next command in the transaction.
 If a label is specified but not found on seek failure, the current transaction will be aborted.
 The Transaction Editor will warn users of this condition.
-For more information, refer to Label Command. - Description: This parameter is used to enter notations that will be displayed next to the command type in the Transaction View.
+For more information, refer to Label Command. - Description: This parameter specifies notations that will be displayed next to the command type in the Transaction View.
 Although descriptions are optional, they can also be very helpful when reviewing the transaction definition later.